Bardo National Museum attack: Perpetrators

 Yassine Labidi and Saber Khachnaoui, both Tunisian citizens, were identified by Tunisian Prime Minister Habib Essid as the two slain gunmen a day after the attack.
 Prior to the attack, Labidi lived in the Tunis neighborhood of Ibn Khaldoun, while Khachnaoui was from Kasserine.
-Labidi moved after the Jasmine Revolution to Sfax for work, and lived there until his death.
+According to Labidi's relatives, he disappeared for a month after the Jasmine Revolution saying that he went to Sfax for work.
 He worked as a deliveryman for a local business prior to the attack.
 While Labidi was known to intelligence services, neither of the two men had previously been positively linked to known Tunisian terrorist organisations.

 An operation looking for up to three suspected accomplices was launched immediately following the attack.
 On the following day, nine people were arrested, four for direct links to the cell which carried out the shooting and five for having indirect links to it.
 Their roles in the attack have not yet been clarified.
 On 21 March, the number of people arrested reached over twenty, with ten accused of having direct links to the museum attack.
 On 26 March, authorities arrested twenty-three members of a terror cell linked to the attack.

 According to BBC security correspondent Frank Gardner, an al-Qaeda operative claimed the men had spent two months training with militants in Derna, Libya.
 On 20 March, Tunisian Security Minister Rafik Chelly announced that Labidi and Khachnaoui had received weapons training in Libya from an unspecified group prior to carrying out the attack.
 According to authorities, they managed to slip past the border to Libya undetected in December.

 On 28 March, Tunisian police killed Lokman Abu Sakhra, an Algerian suspected of planning the attack, along with eight other armed men during a raid in the southern Gafsa region.
 They were allegedly major members of the Okba Ibn Nafaa Brigade, a splinter group of al-Qaeda in the Islamic Maghreb.
 Interior Ministry spokesman Mohamed Ali Aroui said, "[T]he nine were among the most dangerous terrorists in Tunisia."
 Sakhra was said to be the leader of the group.
 The Tunisian government said the Okba Ibn Nafaa Brigade was responsible for the attack, despite claims of responsibility made by the Islamic State.

-On 20 May, 22-year-old Moroccan illegal immigrant Abdelmajid Touil was arrested in Italy on allegations that he aided the attackers.
+On 20 May 22-year-old Moroccan illegal immigrant Abdelmajid Touil was arrested in Italy on allegations that he aided the attackers.

-In December 2017 US Secretary of State Rex W. Tillerson named Wanas al-Faqih and two other men, as terrorists.
+In December 2017 US Secretary of State Rex W. Tillerson named Wanas al-Faqih and two other men as terrorists.
 On 4 January 2018, when the State Department listed al-Faqih on its list of globally designated terrorists they described him as having planned the Bardo Museum attack.